MHickey2/First_Project/README.md

 4. Open Git Bash and Change the current working directory to where you want the cloned directory.
 5. Type git clone, and then paste the URL you previously copied using $ git clone.
 6. Pressing enter will then create your clone.

+### How to fork a GitHub Repository (<a name="fork"></a>)
+1. Log into GitHub and go to the required Repository.
+2. The Fork button is found at the top right corner of the page.
+3. When you click this button you will have a copy of the repository in your own GitHub account.

 ### GitHub Student Template (<a name="studenttemplate"></a>)